 Traditional marketing is not only one thing.
 There are many facets of traditional marketing which include tangible items.

-Traditional marketing is also defined when you find a business through a referral or a network, and you build a rapport with them.
+Traditional marketing is also defined as finding a business through a referral or network and building a rapport with them.

 Defining Digital Marketing

 Digital marketing is the marketing model of the global village.
 Advancement in technology has evolved the world of digital marketing.

 Digital marketing includes any online promotion for a brand.
 Everything from Facebook marketing to search engine marketing comes under digital marketing.